theRealAph/ScopeLocals/README.md

 is used.
 The first time `ScopeLocal.get()` used its time complexity is O(n), with n the size of the current set of bindings.
 However, we use a small per-thread cache so that repeated `get()` of the same ScopeLocal is, probabilistically, O(1).
-In practice `get()` is extremely fast, about the same as a local variable.
-(C2 even hoists the result of `ScopeLocal.get()` into a register if a value is used repeatedly.)
-Also, it's not necessary for `get()` to perform a checkcast because we know that when a ScopeLocal is bound its type is checked.
+In practice `ScpoeLocal.get()` is extremely fast, about the same as a local variable.
+(C2 even hoists the result of `ScopeLocal.get()` into a register if a value is used repeatedly.
+This does not happen with `ThreadLocal`.)
+Also, it's not usually necessary for `ScopeLocal.get()` to perform a checkcast because we know that when a ScopeLocal is bound its type is checked.

 ### Inheritance

-ThreadLocal inheritance is O(n) in both space and time.
-ScopeLocal inheritance is O(1), almost immeasurably small.
+`ThreadLocal` inheritance is O(n) in both space and time. `ScopeLocal` inheritance is O(1), almost immeasurably small.

 ### Binding operations

 Here the performance is broadly similar.
-ThreadLocal.set() is a HashTable insertion, and ScopeLocal the creation of a binding object and its insertion into the list of currently-bound ScopeLocals.
+ThreadLocal.set() is a HashTable insertion, and ScopeLocal the creation of a binding object and its insertion into the list of currently-bound `ScopeLocal`s.
 There's also the creation of a Callable or a Runnable: pretty cheap but non-zero.

 The first usage of `ThreadLocal.set()` is fairly expensive, but subsequent usages of `set()` on the same ThreadLocal are relatively